noiseprotocol/noise_spec/noise.md

 Cipher nonces are big-endian for `AESGCM`, and little-endian for `ChaCha20`, because:

   * ChaCha20 uses a little-endian block counter internally.

   * AES-GCM uses a big-endian block counter internally.

   * It makes sense to use consistent endianness in the cipher code.

 Rekey defaults to using encryption with the nonce 2^64^-1 because:

-  * With `AESGCM` and `ChaChaPoly` rekey can be computed efficiently without needing to calculate an authentication tag.
+  * With `AESGCM` and `ChaChaPoly` rekey can be computed efficiently (the "encryption" just needs to apply the cipher, and can skip calculation of the authentication tag).

 Rekey doesn't reset the nonce `n` to zero because:

   * Leaving `n` unchanged is simple.

-  * If the cipher has a weakness such that repeatedly rekeying gives rise to a cycle of keys, then letting `n` advance will avoid catastrophic reuse of the same `k` and `n` values.
+  * If the cipher has a weakness such that repeated rekeying gives rise to a cycle of keys, then letting `n` advance will avoid catastrophic reuse of the same `k` and `n` values.

   * Letting `n` advance puts a bound on the total number of encryptions that can be performed with a set of derived keys.

 15.2.
 Hash functions and hashing